 London contains the only postbox in the country with the symbol of two monarchs.
 It’s on Gray’s Inn Road, at the Holborn end, and was erected in 1901 under King Edward VII.
 It has a lovely, florid, swooping ER VII cipher.
 However, at some point, one of the doors was replaced and it has also has an older VR (Victoria Regina) cipher as well.

 As Olympic fever swept the nation, Royal Mail hit on a great way to link its brand with the country’s success.
 It painted gold postboxes for each Olympic and Paralympic gold medallist.
 There’s only one in central London, outside Westminster Abbey on Tothill Street, and it’s not actually for anyone – it’s the mock-up Royal Mail did to advertise the scheme.
 But there are plenty dotted about the suburbs, including Mo Farah’s in Teddington and Isleworth.
-Go to www.goldpostboxes.com to start postbox hunting.
+Check out their website to start postbox hunting.

 The best place to see postboxes in London – with the added bonus that it’s indoors – is the British Postal Museum and Archive Store in Debden.
 It’s only open for tours, usually on the first Wednesday of the month.
 There’s an entire ‘Pillarbox Alley’, Rowland Hill’s desk, a ‘hen and chickens’ penny-farthing (one big wheel, four small ones) and a mail coach.

 There is no dedicated postal museum in London.
-But the BPMA, which is currently crammed into a small site behind Mount Pleasant post office, wants to change that.
-It plans to open a swish, interactive museum that will get across the importance of the postal network.
+But the BPMA, which is currently crammed into a small site behind Mount Pleasant post office, is changing that.
+It's opening swish, interactive museum that will get across the importance of the postal network.
 The cool bit, though, is that it also want to open up part of Mail Rail, the underground railway that shuttled from Whitechapel to Paddington.
 Visitors will be able to ride in the tiny carriages under the city.
-The museum is scheduled to open in 2016, but Londonist rode on it earlier this year.
+The museum is scheduled to open in 2017, but Londonist already got a sneak preview.